 A judge of a court of record, state officer, county officer, militia officer, or judge of a county court, shall be ineligible to perform any duty pertaining to his office until he presents to the proper officer a legal certificate of his election or appointment, and receives from the governor a commission to fill such office.

-When the result of the election of any officer mentioned in section 107.05 of the Revised Code is officially known to the board of elections of the proper county, and upon payment to such board of the fee prescribed in section 107.06 of the Revised Code, the board shall immediately forward by mail to the secretary of state a certificate of election of such officer and such fee.
-Upon receipt of the certificate and fee by the secretary of state, the governor shall issue a commission to the officer and for the office named in the certificate, and shall forward the commission to the clerk of the court of common pleas, who shall deliver the commission to the officer named therein.
-The fees received by the secretary of state shall be paid into the state treasury to the credit of the general revenue fund.
+When the result of the election of any officer mentioned in section 107.05 of the Revised Code is officially known to the board of elections of the proper county, the board shall immediately forward by mail to the secretary of state a certificate of election of such officer.
+Upon receipt of the certificate by the secretary of state, the governor shall issue a commission to the officer and for the office named in the certificate, and shall forward the commission to the clerk of the court of common pleas, who shall deliver the commission to the officer named therein.

 The office of a judge is vacant at the expiration of the term of the incumbent when no person has been elected as the judge’s successor.
 The vacancy shall be filled by appointment by the governor.
 If the appointment is to a court of appeals, court of common pleas, or municipal court, the clerk of the court shall give written notice to the board of elections responsible for conducting elections for that court of the name of the appointee.
 A successor shall be elected for the unexpired term at the first general election for the office that occurs more than forty days after the vacancy occurs.

-Immediately after the determination of each decennial apportionment for members of the general assembly the governor shall cause such apportionment to be published for four consecutive weeks in three newspapers, one in Cincinnati, one in Cleveland, and one in Columbus.
+Immediately after the determination of each decennial apportionment for members of the general assembly the governor shall cause such apportionment to be published for four consecutive weeks, or as provided in section 7.16 of the Revised Code, in three newspapers, one in Cincinnati, one in Cleveland, and one in Columbus.

 The following records shall be kept in the governor’s office: